mighty-little-coder/Weather-App/README.md

 ## Usage

-To access this project's deployed page, click this link!
+To access this project's deployed page, click this <a href="https://mighty-little-coder.github.io/Weather-App/?">link!</a>

 To use this website, simply input a desired location you wish to see a 5-day forecast of the weather and press submit, or enter on your keyboard.
 You should then be faced with a 5-day forecast for that specific area as well as a tab for the current day's weather.